benrkop/fundatus.github.io/index.markdown

 ---
 ![](./media/Background.png)

-# Welcome to FUNdamental!
+# Welcome to FUNdamental
-An international collective working towards a guide for the safe and effective application of transcranial focused ultrasound for neuromodulation.
-Here, experts come together and delineate best practices, provide guidance for new labs, report on future perspectives, and more!
+We are an international collective working together towards the safe and effective application of transcranial focused ultrasound stimulation for neuromodulation.
+FUNdamental aims to establish consensus on expert guides, guidelines, and standardization for this neuromodulatory technique.
+Here, experts will come together to delineate best practices, provide guidance for new labs, report on future perspectives, and more.

+*This website is a placeholder for a more developed alternative, and acts as a launching pad for our organization's effort.*

 [Get to know us](./about/){: .btn .btn-purple .mx-auto}